 Coronavirus (COVID-19) has also led to far-reaching measures being taken in New Zealand

 Can I currently apply for a visa for New Zealand?

 Yes.
 Despite the current measures in place regarding the coronavirus, it is still possible to apply for an NZeTA visa.
 However, this is only useful for trips later this year or next year, as het travel ban will remain in place until further notice, despite the fact that New Zealand is virtually free of the coronavirus.
 This ban applies to all tourists and business travellers, but not to citizens of New Zealand, inhabitants with a permanent resident permit and citizens of Australia.

 There are also exceptions which allow people with essential jobs, immediate family members of inhabitants of New Zealand (this includes partners, children up to 24 years of age and parents of children up to that age) or people visiting for pressing humanitarian reasons (such as dying family members) to visit New Zealand with a special permit ("Border Exception").
-If you want to travel to New Zealand despite the travel ban, you must apply for this special permit on the website of New Zealand's immigration service.
+Inhabitants include not just citizens of New Zealand, but also people who can legally stay in New Zealand, people who are already in New Zealand, people working in crucial parts of healthcare and highly-skilled workers.
+If you want to travel to New Zealand despite the travel ban, you must apply for this special permit on the website of New Zealandʼs immigration service.